interface-master/programming-tutorials/🜄 sorting - quick.md

 | Worst Running Time:   |       n²     |
 | Memory consumption:   |     log n    |

-The Quick Sort gets it's name from the significant improvement on speed and complexity that it offers over it's predecessors.
+The Quick Sort gets its name from the significant improvement on speed and complexity that it offers over its predecessors.
 It works by dividing the list into sub-lists by pivoting around the middle point of the array, and then sorting items into the two sub-arrays based on whether they're less than or greater than the pivot point.

 An important thing to note here is that unlike the previous algorithms which only required one extra block of memory to hold a temporary value while swapping two elements, the Quick Sort does consume a bunch more memory as it creates sub-arrays of all the elements.
 These arrays are short-lived, but do require this memory to be available - so keep that in mind when considering this algorithm over the others.